LIFEHUBBER

 ReMe is a memory management framework for AI agents, presented as a way to preserve useful context across longer conversations and across sessions rather than resetting memory every time.

 The repository presents ReMe as a memory management framework for AI agents.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is